 - Maximize Deductions: While the 2017 Tax Reform raised the standard deduction (and reduced the value of certain itemized deductions), those who are charitably inclined can still benefit from itemization by bunching contributions (particularly in-kind contributions of appreciated stock) in alternating tax years.
-For example, a couple who typically donates $2,000 per year to charity could instead make a one-time donation of $20,000 to a donor-advised fund, which would allow them to immediately itemize the deduction in the current tax year, yet dispense the funds gradually to their desired charities over many subsequent years.
-Additionally, seniors who are still working can avail themselves of more generous “catch up” contributions limits to company-sponsored retirement accounts, which can reduce MAGI in the years immediately preceding retirement.
+For example, a couple who typically donates $2,000 per year to charity could instead make a one-time donation of $20,000 to a donor-advised fund, which would allow them to itemize the deduction in the current tax year immediately, yet dispense the funds gradually to their desired charities over many subsequent years.
+Additionally, seniors who are still working can avail themselves of more generous “catch-up” contributions limits to company-sponsored retirement accounts, which can reduce MAGI in the years immediately preceding retirement.

 Even with an IRMAA surcharge, Medicare is still a fantastic value for seniors.
 But the Medicare “Stealth Tax” is just one of many potential pitfalls in the tax code that a qualified, tax-conscious investment advisor can help mitigate.